 Trello can be your teams’ go-to task management software and system.
-Trello is free to sign up and you can invite your cohort to boards to see tasks that are needed to be done and that are done.
+Trello is free to sign up, and you can invite your cohort to boards to see tasks that need to be done and that are done already.
 IT also allows you to assign tasks to people and assign deadlines.
 Trello also allows you to integrate other apps like G-Suite and SLACK to increase productivity.
-It is available for computer use and via mobile app on both Android and Apple, so it is accessible by any device.
+It is available for computer use and via a mobile app on both Android and Apple, so it is accessible by any device.

 Planable is similar to Trello in team and task management, but it is designed to be used for social media posting.
 This platform allows you and your team to prebuild and curate your social media posts, adjust, and approve them as a team before it goes live.
 This gives a greater collaborative advantage than having a solo social media manager.
 The team can work with the social media manager and help give fresh ideas to avoid stale posts.

 Planable.io is $32.50 for up to three users and one workspace or $82.50 for seven users and five workspaces.

 3. Time Doctor

 Managing a remote team, especially when globally spread, can be tricky at times.
 Time zones, personal schedules, and holidays are all factors in when your team is or is not working.
 Time Doctor allows you to see when your team is or isn’t working…to measure productivity, not be “Big Brother”.
 You can track time, payroll, client projects, see apps being used, and a menagerie of other items that help give you a better view of your team.
 It also has a feature to “nudge” someone when they are spending too much time on a non-work-related site…like Facebook or Twitter when a team member is just feed scrolling.

 New and Emerging Growth Hacking Tools